Calvin H. Johnson

 Calvin H. Johnson has been a member of the University of Texas Law School faculty since 1981.
 His research is currently focused around the Shelf Project, a collaboration to raise revenue by protecting the tax base, without rate increases.
 An inventory of Shelf Projects can be found at https://law.utexas.edu/faculty/calvinjohnson/shelf_project_inventory_subject_matter.pdf.
 Professor Johnson received his undergraduate degree from Columbia College (New York) in Philosophy and his law degree from Stanford.
 Before entering teaching, he was a tax lawyer with Paul, Weiss, Rifkind, Wharton and Garrison in New York City and with the U.S. Department of Treasury.
 He was a Fellow at the Tax Policy Center, a joint project of Brookings Institution and Urban Institute in Washington in 2011, and he was Visiting Professor at the Office of the Chief Counsel of the IRS in 2007.

 Professor Johnson’s Righteous Anger at the Wicked States: The Meaning of the Founders Constitution (Cambridge University Press 2005) is a history of the adoption of the Constitution in terms of what the Founders were attempting to accomplish.
-In the constitutional area, he as recently published States Rights?
+In the constitutional area, publications include States Rights?
 What States’ Rights?: Implying Limitations on the Federal Government from the Overall Design, 57 BUFFALO L. REV. 225 (2009) and Really Cool Stuff: Digital Searches into the Constitutional Period, 25 CONST.
 COMMENTARY 51 (2008).

 Don’t Increase Holding Incentives